This Ain't a Scene, It's an Arms Race: Censorship

 In most public performances of the song, as well as in radio edits, and the music video on YouTube, the word "God" is removed from the song, to avoid using the profanity "Goddamn", although "damn" is simultaneously removed in some other versions.
 This censoring was also kept on the Rock Band downloadable track of the song, though it was not censored in the United Kingdom, on United States Rock radio, or in Guitar Hero 5.

 Composition

 Music

-Vocalist and guitarist Patrick Stump called "This Ain't a Scene, It's an Arms Race" the "funkiest thing we've ever done", and attributed the change in musical style to his love of soul music, which he acquired by listening to oldies stations as a child.
+"This Ain't a Scene, It's an Arms Race" has been described as a pop-punk, emo and dance-rock song.
+Vocalist and guitarist Patrick Stump called it the "funkiest thing we've ever done", and attributed the change in musical style to his love of soul music, which he acquired by listening to oldies stations as a child.
 Bassist Pete Wentz described the song "a bit of '70s funk mixed with [the band’s 2003 album] Take This to Your Grave with tight verses and big, fat choruses".
 The song closing sing-along was influenced by Justin Timberlake's "Señorita".